Google Gemini 3 explained: Overview of Gemini AI Models

 Just like GPT-4 Google Gemini is also multimodal, meaning it can process various types of input, such as texts, images or programming code, and also provide them as output.
 In contrast to GPT-4, however, Gemini is built multimodally from the ground up and does not use different models for the different inputs.
 It remains to be seen which architecture will ultimately prevail.

-The new thing about Google Gemini is not only the ability to process texts, audios, videos, images and even programming code, but also to use them to make your own conclusions.
+The new feature of Google Gemini is not only the ability to process texts, audios, videos, images and even programming code, but also to use them to make your own conclusions.
 From now on, conclusions in fields such as mathematics or physics should no longer be a problem.
 In Google's examples, for example, errors are found in a math calculation and the corrected solution is also created and explained.

-What can Google Gemini do?
+What is Google Gemini able to do?

 Google Gemini was unveiled for the first time at a virtual press conference on December 06, 2023.
 At the same time, both the Google blog and the website of the AI company Google DeepMind, items online, which describe the functionalities of the new AI family.